benjamin-vaysse/UTC/README.md

 ## Techniques & methods

+### LO23 : IT PROJECT MANAGEMENT -- AUTUMN 2020

+This module aims to introduce the fundamentals of project management and quality assurance in the Information Technology domain.
+Students will also team up to manage a software development project.

+Keywords:

+* Project management
+* Quality assurance
+* Development cycle
+* CMMI

+### EG01 : ERGONOMICS -- AUTUMN 2020

+The course's objective is to introduce to students the ergonomic approach of work situations and product or technical systems design After teaching, students will be able to apply the principles of Ergonomics work situations or usage in the design and evaluation of "general public" products.

+Keywords :
+* Ergonomics
+* work situations
+* product
+* design

+### MI01 : ARCHITECTURE OF A PROCESSING ELEMENT -- AUTUMN 2020

+This course provides basic elements to understand the architecture of a data processing system.
+How to chose the implementation: simple hardwired logic or a programmed solution using a microprocessor and its interfaces.
+The secrets behind the success of recent multi-core processors will be presented too.

+Keywords :
+* Microprocessors
+* Field Programmable Device
+* VHDL
+* Pentium processors

 ### LO21 : OBJECT-ORIENTED PROGRAMMING AND DESIGN -- SPRING 2019
+#### GRADE : D

 Study and implementation of the different concepts and tools linked to object-oriented programming and design.